 Courses with incomplete grades are included as cumulative attempted credits.
 However, these courses cannot be used as credits earned toward the degree since successful completion is the criterion for positive credit accumulation.
-Incomplete grades will be treated as an F when calculating a student's cumulative GPA for the purpose of determining whether a student has maintained the qualitative standards of satisfactory academic progress.
+Incomplete grades will be treated as an F when calculating a student's cumulative GPA to determine whether a student has maintained the qualitative standards of satisfactory academic progress.